hsudbrock/dashboard-lmos-demo/README.md

-# A dashboard for the LMOS Demo
+# Draft for a dashboard for the LMOS Demo

 Draft of a simple dashboard for the [LMOS demo](https://github.com/eclipse-lmos/lmos-demo); the dashboard is built using [Homer](https://github.com/bastienwirtz/homer), as it makes the dashboard configurable using a simple yaml file.